 9.01.4 How Students Work in their LabArchives Notebook

-Work in Your Notebook
+Working in Your Notebook

 If you are submitting an assignment with group members, indicate your group member(s) and select where the work is located among the group.

-- The work for this assignment is in – The students submitting the assignment can indicate where their work for the assignment is located.
-Note: The two group fields are self-select fields.
+- Note: These two group fields are self-selected.
 It is possible for students in the same group to select different group members as well as different notebooks.

 You can view your grades at any time while you are enrolled in the course.
-The View Grades option can be found within the “Utilities” menu:
+The View Grades option can be found within the Utilities menu: